burnsr77/burnsr77.github.io/cv/index.md

 2015	Consultant.
 "Academic Partnerships with HOT".
 Humanitarian OpenStreetMap Team Summit.
 Organizer: Robert Soden.

 2015	Organizer.
-"Critical Data, Critical Technology: in Theory."
+"Critical Data, Critical Technology: in Theory/Praxis" and "On the Political Economy of Geospatial Technologies."
 Annual meeting of the AAG.
 Chicago, IL.
 Organizer with Jim Thatcher and Craig Dalton.
-2 sessions.
+5 total sessions.

-2015	Organizer.
-"Critical Data, Critical Technology: in Praxis."
-Annual meeting of the AAG.
-Chicago, IL.
-Organizer with Jim Thatcher and Craig Dalton.
-2 sessions.

-2015	Organizer.
-"On the Political Economy of Geospatial Technologies."
-Annual meeting of the AAG.
-Chicago, IL.
-Organizer with Jim Thatcher and Craig Dalton.

-2014	Participant.
-"Revisiting Critical GIS".
-Friday Harbor Laboratories, Friday Harbor, WA.

 2014	Panelist.
 "Publishing, not Perishing: A Student's Guide to Academic Publishing."
 Annual meeting of the AAG.
 Tampa, FL.

-2014	Panelist. "alt.conference on Big Data: Lightning Panel."
-Annual meeting of the AAG.
-Tampa, FL.

 2013	Organizer.
-"Whither Small Data?: The Limits of ‘Big Data' and the Value of ‘Small Data' Studies."
+"Whither Small Data?: The Limits of 'Big Data' and the Value of 'Small Data' Studies."
 Organizer with Jim Thatcher.
 Annual meeting of the AAG.
 Los Angeles, CA. Presenting panelists: Rob Kitchin, Jim Thatcher, Ralph Schroeder \(Oxford Internet Institute, Oxford University\), Taylor Shelton.
 Discussant: Andrés Monroy-Hernández \(Microsoft Research\).

 2013	Organizer.
 "Critical Interventions into Gender &amp; the Geoweb."
 Organizer with Monica Stephens.
 Annual meeting of the AAG.
 Los Angeles, CA. Presenting panelists: Brent Hecht, Monica Stephens, Michele Masucci, Adrianne Wadewitz \(Center of Digital Learning and Research, Occidental College\).